The Amazing Race 12

 The Amazing Race 12 is the twelfth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world for US$1,000,000.
 This season visited four continents and ten countries, traveling approximately 30,000 miles (48,000 km) over eleven legs.
-Filming took place between July 8 and July 29, 2007.
-Starting in Los Angeles, California, racers traveled through Ireland, the Netherlands, Burkina Faso, Lithuania, Croatia, Italy, India, Japan, and Taiwan before returning to the United States and finishing in Girdwood, Anchorage, Alaska.
-New twists introduced this season included the U-Turn, where one team could dictate that another team must complete both options of the Detour before being able to continue, and a new non-elimination leg penalty called the Speed Bump, where teams that finished in last place were required to complete an additional task in the following leg.
-The season premiered on CBS on November 4, 2007, and the finale aired on January 20, 2008.
+Filming took place from July 8 to July 29, 2007.
+Starting in Los Angeles, California, racers traveled through Ireland, the Netherlands, Burkina Faso, Lithuania, Croatia, Italy, India, Japan, and Taiwan, before returning to the United States and finishing in Girdwood, Alaska.
+New elements introduced this season included the U-Turn, where one team could dictate that another team must complete both options of the Detour before being able to continue, and a new non-elimination leg penalty called the Speed Bump, where teams that finished in last place were required to complete an additional task in the following leg.
+The season premiered on CBS on November 4, 2007, and concluded on January 20, 2008.

 Newly dating couple TK Erwin and Rachel Rosales were the winners of the season, while father and daughter Ronald and Christina Hsu finished in second place, and grandson and grandfather Nicolas Fulks and Donald Jerousek finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, Fast Forward, and U-Turn.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: